CascadeSTEAM/cascadesteam.github.io/mentorship.md

 ## Data Policy

-ALL information submitted will remain confidential and is only used by Cascade STEAM Mentorship Organizers to facilitate the program.
+All information submitted will remain confidential and is only used by Cascade STEAM Mentorship Organizers to facilitate the program.

 ## About Cascade STEAM